LiamJCates/Programming-Notes/Algorithms/AlgorithmDesign/Approaches/DivideAndConquer/_DivideAndConquer.md

 Strassen's Matrix Multiplication
 Closest pair (points)
 There are various ways available to solve any computer problem, but the mentioned are a good example of divide and conquer approach.

-Merge Sort

-Divide        n-element sequence into two subsequences of n/2 elements each.
-Conquer     Sort the two subsequences recursively using merge sort.
-Combine    Merge the two sorted subsequences to produce the sorted answer

-Our MERGE procedure takes time 𝜽(n), where n = r - p + 1 is the total number of elements being merged

-if we call MERGE-SORT on n elements when n is odd, we end up with subproblems of size ⌊n/2⌋ and ⌈n/2⌉
-In practice, we neglect certain technical details when we state and solve recurrences including omission of floors, ceilings, and boundary conditions.

-The recurrence describing the worst-case running time of MERGE-SORT is really

-T(n) = 𝜽(1)                       for n = 1
-       T(⌊n/2⌋) + T(⌈n/2⌉) + 𝜽(n)   for n > 1

-The worst-case running time T(n) of the MERGE-SORT procedure by the recurrence T(n) = 𝜽(1)                       for n = 1
-       2T(n/2) + 𝜽(n)             for n > 1

-Solution to: T(n) = 𝜽(n log n)